oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 1. If there was no `code_challenge` in the authorization request, any request to the token endpoint containing a `code_verifier` MUST be rejected.

-Authorization servers MUST support the `code_challenge` and `code_verifier` parameters.

 Authorization servers MUST provide a way to detect their support for the `code_challenge` mechanism.
 To this end, they MUST either (a) publish the element `code_challenge_methods_supported` in their AS metadata ({{RFC8414}}) containing the supported `code_challenge_method`s (which can be used by the client to detect support) or (b) provide a deployment-specific way to ensure or determine support by the AS.

-## Request Confidentiality

-Access tokens, refresh tokens, authorization codes, and client credentials MUST NOT be transmitted in the clear.

-The `state` and `scope` parameters SHOULD NOT include sensitive client or resource owner information in plain text, as they can be transmitted over insecure channels or stored insecurely.

 ## Ensuring Endpoint Authenticity